makortel/cmssw/HeterogeneousCore/CUDACore/README.md

   // InputData, and also use the same CUDA stream CUDAScopedContext ctx{inputDataWrapped, std::move(waitingTaskHolder)};

-  // Alternatively, if e.g. there is another module queuing
-  // independent work to the CUDA stream, a new CUDA stream can also be
+  // Alternatively a new CUDA stream can be created here.
+This is for
-  // created here with
+  // a case where there are two (or more) consumers of
+  // CUDAProduct<InputData> whose work is independent and thus can be run
+  // in parallel.
   CUDAScopedContext ctx{iEvent.streamID(), std::move(waitingTaskHolder);

   // Grab the real input data.
 Checks that the input data is on the